Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

 \begin{claim} For any $w \in N_2(v)$ with $w \neq v$, node $u$ is the nearest core node to $w$, given the fact that $u$ is the nearest core node to $v$.

 \end{claim}

 \begin{proof}

-Assume for contradiction, that there is a core node $u' \neq u$ such that $dist(w, u') \leq dist(w, u)$.
+Assume for contradiction that there is a core node $u' \neq u$ such that $dist(w, u') \leq dist(w, u)$.
 Without loss of generality, we may assume that $dist(w,u) \geq dist(v,u)$.
-If a path $P$ from $u'$ to $u$ contains node $v$, then, under the labeling $L_O^*$, all nodes on $P$ must be core nodes, contradicting the assumption that $v$ is a tree node.
+If a path $P$ from $u'$ to $u$ contains node $v$, then all nodes on $P$ must be core nodes, contradicting the assumption that $v$ is a tree node.
 If instead, the path $P$ from $u'$ to $u$ does not contain $v$, both the paths from $v$ to $u'$ and from $v$ to $u$ must pass through $w$.
 Recall that all core nodes in $G$ form a single connected component and hence $u$ and $u'$ are connected via a path of core nodes.
-This path together with the two paths, one from $w$ to $u'$ and the other from $w$ to $u$ contains a cycle.
+This path, together with the two paths, one from $w$ to $u'$ and the other from $w$ to $u$, forms a cycle.
 This indicates that $w$ is a core node, contradicting the choice of $u$ as the core node nearest to $v$.
-This completes the proof of Claim \ref{claim:unique-u}. \end{proof} In continuation, we now prove the following claim.
+This proves Claim \ref{claim:unique-u}. \end{proof} In continuation of the above discussion, we now prove the following claim.